 Prisons play a crucial role in our societies, although their exact function is often debated: if for some this is to take offenders off the streets for years following their crimes, making sure they regret their actions, others see prisons from a different point of view: places whose main mission is not to exclude but to help offenders be reintegrated in societies.

 Does the word Alcatraz ring a bell?
 Most of the time it does, as it refers to the famous American federal penitentiary set on Alcatraz Island in the San Francisco Bay.
 The high-security prison was open from 1934 until 1963, when the federal government of the United Stated (US) decided to shut it down because of the high costs of its maintenance.
 The prison was designed to detain the highest-risk offenders in the country and had a very strict policy: its severe regulations led the public opinion to rename the prison uncle Sam’s “Devil’s Island”.
-Interestingly, it is said that for the whole operative period no prisoners managed to escape it.
+It is said that for the whole operative period no prisoners managed to escape from it.

 The US prison system is one of the strictest detention systems among developed countries, not only because of the severity of the sentences, which include life sentence and death penalty, but also in regards to the treatment of detainees.
-Inmates spend their prison-time in a system which does not help them in terms of re-education or reintegration into society in a substantial way.
+Inmates spend their prison-time in a system that does not help them in terms of re-education or reintegration into society in a substantial way.
 Both the physical environment and the corrective programs implemented seem in fact to generate more anger and frustration than hope and opportunity.

 On the other hand, Scandinavian prisons represent for many a model to take inspiration from.
 Northern European countries have in fact one of the most advanced and innovative approaches to detention, both in terms of prison environment and re-educational policies.